micmejia/bible-dump/AMPC/Judges/Judg 8.md

-[^a]God has given into your hands the princes of Midian, Oreb and Zeeb, and what was I able to do in comparison with you?
+God has given into your hands the princes of Midian, Oreb and Zeeb, and what was I able to do in comparison with you?
 Then their anger toward him was abated when he had said that.